 Inventory is valued at the lower of cost and net realizable value.
 Determining net realizable value requires the Company to make assumptions about estimated selling prices in the ordinary course of business, the estimated costs of completion and the estimated variable costs to sell.
-These are stated in Note 5 of the financial statements.
+These are stated in Note 4 of the interim condensed consolidated financial statements.